actualizado

 Bike repairs and maintenance.

-Childcare including organising activities for children: playing, reading, maybe baby-sitting.
+Childcare including organising activities for children: mostly just playing with them safely and baby-sitting.

-(If you are a qualified plumber/carpenter/builder/mechanic/therapist we will be delighted to agree a specific project in advance to match your skills, but otherwise your work could include some or any of the above).
+If you are a qualified plumber/carpenter/builder/mechanic/beauty therapist we will be delighted to agree a specific project in advance to match your skills, but otherwise your work will include some or all of the above.

 Inglés: Fluido